lucadellalib/bayestorch/README.md

 ## ▶️ Quickstart

-Here are a few code snippets showcasing some of the key features of the library.
+Here are a few code snippets showcasing some key features of the library.
-For complete training loops, refer to `examples/mnist` and `examples/regression`.
+For complete training loops, please refer to `examples/mnist` and `examples/regression`.

 ### Bayesian model trainable via Bayes by Backprop